alikulaOwen/Web-python/README.md

 # Web-python
-##Tring a flask project with react frontend
+## Trying a flask project with react frontend